Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Getting tired of classic KMQ?
 Try out elimination and teams mode!

-## ,play elimination {lives}
+## /play elimination

 See who can survive the longest into a KMQ game with elimination mode.
-Using `/play elimination x`, everyone starts with `x` lives; the last one alive wins!
 Guessing correctly will save your life while everyone else loses one.
 Use elimination mode in conjunction with `/timer` to raise the pressure!

 ![elimination](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/elimination.png)

-## ,play teams
+## /play teams

 Team up with your friends and crush the competition with teams mode!
 Split up into as many teams as you'd like and see who will emerge triumphant in the battle for 10% more EXP!
 Once your team is confident of its abilities, join the [official KMQ server](https://discord.gg/R55g4CRESW) to face-off with the best of the best.

-To keep things fair, switching teams mid-game forfeits your current points and EXP.
+To keep the game fair, switching teams mid-game forfeits your current points and EXP.

 ![teams](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/teams.png)

 # Full Command List

-Use `/help [command_name]` for more details for any of the following commands:
+Use `/help [command_name]` for more details about the following commands:

 ## General Commands

 -   `/play`: Begin a game of KMQ.
-The bot will play a random song based on the currently chosen filters
+The bot will play a random song based on the chosen filters
 -   `/end`: Stop the current game of KMQ.
 The bot will display the winner of the game
 -   `/hint`: Show a hint for the current song playing
 -   `/forcehint`: The person that started the game can force-hint the current song, no majority necessary